 Once dissolved in warm water, the magnesium sulfate salts are said to help ease stress, promote calm, and lead to full-body relaxation.
 Sounds like something everyone could use—even those of us who don't have a bathtub (or do have a bathtub but don't dare use it...fellow NYC renters will relate).
 Thankfully, there are plenty of other ways to "soak up" the powerhouse mineral's myriad benefits.*

 Other ways to get soothing magnesium.

-Instead, the research on how healthy magnesium levels can support muscle relaxation and comfort and a steady mood has focused on oral application of this mineral.* This means the most surefire way to get the recommended daily intake of magnesium—420 mg for men and 320 mg for women—is to eat magnesium-rich foods (and oftentimes) take a magnesium supplement.
+Instead, the research on how healthy magnesium levels can support muscle relaxation and comfort2 and a steady mood3 has focused on oral application of this mineral.* This means the most surefire way to get the recommended daily intake of magnesium4—420 mg for men and 320 mg for women—is to eat magnesium-rich foods (and oftentimes) take a magnesium supplement.

 How to ritualize it.

 Now, munching on a forkful of spinach or swallowing a supplement capsule doesn't sound quite as relaxing as soaking in the tub.
 However, you can reap the benefits of the mineral and bliss out while doing it using mindbodygreen's sleep support+.*